daipe-ai/platform-docs/docs/data-pipelines-workflow/local-env-setup.md

 $ console dbx:deploy --env=dev
 ```

-Your feature branch will be deployed to the DEV DataBricks workspace.
+Your feature branch will be deployed to the DEV Databricks workspace.

 ![](../images/bricks_feature_branch.png)